IanoNjuguna/C4Dummies/README.md

 This repository contains the notes that I have taken while learning the C Programming Language from various sources over the years.

-## An introduction to the C Programming Language
+## An introduction to Programming & the C Programming Language

 To begin with, programming is the process by which you tell hardware what to do.
 This process is done by writing a program(software).
+The goal of programming is to choose a language and utilize various tools to create a program.
+These tools include:

+    * An editor.
+    * A compiler.
+    * A linker.
+The language of choice for this project is C. The end result should be a program that directs the hardware to do something.

+The first hardware to be programmed was Charles Babbage's ```Analytical Engine``` back in 1822.
+It was an improvement to the ```Difference Engine``` and was programmed by physically changing the values represented by a column of gears.
+The engine would then compute the result.
+Even though Charles Babbage passed away without completing it due to a number of reasons, the Analytical Engine was the first design for a Turing complete general-purpose computer.

+In the 1940s, early electronic computers were programed in a similar manner to Babbage's analytical engine.
+A major difference was that rather than rearrange physical gears, instructions were hard-wired directly into electric circuits.
+Over time, the rewiring of electric circuits was replaced by rows of switches.

+Professor John von Neumann pioneered the modern method of computer programming in the 1950s by introducing decision-making into the process, where computers could make ```if-then``` choices.
+He also developed the concept of the repeating loop and sub routine.

+Admiral Grace Hopper developed the compiler.
+Basically, a compiler is a program that creates other programs.
+Her compiler would take words in English and translate them to computer code.
+Thus, the programming language was born.

+The first significant programming language was ```FORTRAN```(1950s).
+It's name came from ```formula translator```.
+Other Programming languages of the period were: ```COBOL```, ```Algol```, ```Pascal```, ```BASIC```, etc.

 The C language was developed in 1972 at AT&T Bell Labs by Dennis Ritchie.
 It combined features from the B and BCPL programming languages but also mixed in a bit of the Pascal language.
+The 'B' in B programming language comes from the 'B' in Bell Labs.
+BCPL stands for Basic Combined Programming Language.

+C is an imperative(procedural) language.

+It was used to create the UNIX operating system.

+    The original "K&R" C book was the informal language spec (Co-authored by B.Kernighan).
+A C compiler has been part of the UNIX OS since.

+In the early, 1980s, Bjarne Stoustroup used C as the basis of the Object Oriented C++ programming language.
+C++ is quite similar to C and it's easier to learn it when you know C. C++ is not a mere extension or add-on to C
+The D programming language(early 2000s) is visually similar to C.

 ## Reasons to learn the C Language